ezagroba/elizabethzagroba.com/posts/2021/When_You_Cant_Help_Much_Help_A_Little.md

 ### Collect the feedback in the same way it will be presented, and present feedback in a way that the audience is comfortable with

 As much as I love making mindmaps, I decided that might not be the best format in this case.
-I doubted the customer support lead would bother to download a mind mapping software, company security restrictions prevented me from sharing a web-based one, and I'd probably want to walk him through a mind map I produced.
+I doubted the customer support lead would bother to download a mind mapping application, company security restrictions prevented me from sharing a web-based one, and I'd probably want to walk him through a mind map I produced.
 But that felt like too much trouble for something small, plus I didn't want another Zoom call on a day otherwise free from them.

 Instead, I used my company's go-to document tool of choice: Dropbox Paper.
 I might not enjoy it as much, but I knew it was a way he was used to receiving and collaborating asynchronously.
 I confirmed that format with him to be sure, and then I got to testing.